parkji30/parkji30/README.md

 ### Hi There 👋
 My name is James Park.

 In my past life, I was a research scientist working on understanding Star Formation and Dark Matter.
-Now, I want to extend the skills that I've acquired and my passion for research in the industrial setting to work on the most challenging and innovative products.
+Now, I want to extend the skills that I've acquired and my passion for research on the most challenging and innovative products in the industrial setting.

 Currently, I am a Data Scientist at TD Banking Group working on innovation solutions in the Natural Language Processing (NLP) and big data analysis.
 Some side projects we are working on at TD involve Semi-Supervised and Reinforcement Learning packages.